 One of our favorite images from the 2013 Verizon Data Breach Investigation Report was a heat map that compared the assets and actions overall and then separated the individual comparisons by the type of threat actors.
 You can create a similar image with the verisr package without too much effort (Listing 7-11).

+Listing 7-11

 # requires package : verisr, ggplot2

 # requires object: vcdb (7-6)